nro-bot/aprilhunt/Welcome to mini hunt!.md

 Notes (not a puzzle): 🌶️ (inspired by [Curious Cookoff](https://curiouscookoff.com)) are ratings based mostly on puzzle length and somewhat on difficulty.
-Internet searches are allowed (and needed).
-Feeling stuck?
-If you feel excessively frustrated still on Sunday, email us at mutedpuzzles at gmail with subject line HINT REQUEST for ["puzzle name"] ["your username"], e.g.  HINT REQUEST FOR [BAGUS] [nrobot].
-(After 8am Sun) we'll try to respond within an hour.
-Happy puzzling!
+Internet searches are allowed (and needed). __Happy puzzling!__

+Feeling stuck? email us at mutedpuzzles at gmail with subject line HINT REQUEST for ["puzzle name"] ["your username"], brackets included.

 * * *